-The perception of a regional bias for the admitted students has been in the minds of several members of the UPRM academic community.
-Figure 8 shows the distribution of admitted students by district or region and by school type.
-These numbers range from 75 and 400 admissions approximately for the Bayamón and Mayagüez districts respectively.
-The general perception at the institution is that the students from the metropolitan area of San Juan, composed
+The regional bias in terms of applicants and admitted-registered students has been proposed as a hypothesis by several members of the UPRM academic community.
+Figure 7 shows the distribution of applicants by district or region and by school type.
+These numbers fluctuates between 250 and 1600 applicants approximately for the Bayamón and Mayagüez districts respectively.
+The common thought at the institution is that the students from the metropolitan area, composed by San Juan, Bayamón and Carolina districts, are not attracted to the institution.
+This thought is somewhat validated in Figure 8 mostly when public schools are considered.
+When this distribution is further analyzed by gender, in Figure 8, one can conclude that UPRM has a challenge in attracting female applicants from public schools from the metropolitan area.